mojule/api-factory/readme.md

 It's a simple way to build APIs that enables a lot of cool things to be done with little effort, like:

-- Put a cool feature list here, including but not limited to:
+*Put a feature list here, including but not limited to:*

 - Plugins
 - Optional validation (faster without it, safer with - skip validation on data known to be good for big efficiency gains)